 Firearm control is a hot topic all over the country, and a number of state legislatures have attempted to address the concerns of the public in the wake of increasing reports of violence involving firearms.
 In 2011, California passed a firearms law removing the requirement that someone applying to carry a concealed weapon also purchase liability insurance.
 Many critics of this firearms law object to the difficulty in obtaining the permit in the first place.

 Firearms analysis has become a controversial issue in the courtroom.
-Some firearm analysts believe that each individual firearm has its own individual characteristics coming from the manufacturing process, so a bullet or its shell casing from a specific firearm will have markings on it – called “tool marks” – that could not be reproduced by any other firearm.
+Some firearm analysts believe that each individual firearm has its own individual characteristics coming from the manufacturing process, so a round or bullet with a shell casing from a specific firearm will have markings on it – called “tool marks” – that could not be reproduced by any other firearm.
 Firearm analysts look at bullets and casings found at crime scenes and compare the markings on them to markings on bullets from suspects.
 If the analyst finds that the bullets have the same tool marks, the firearms analyst will conclude – and testify – that the bullets found at the scene came from the gun.

 However, since the 1990s, information has been available that shows the same make and model of a gun will have similar tool marks, meaning that bullets and casings cannot be traced to a specific gun.
 For example, if you were to read into this Boberg XR9-L Extensive Review, you could find that firing an XR9-L could indeed create similar “tool marks” to a completely different XR9-L too, so analysts might perhaps be able to narrow it down to manufacturers and models, but not a specific gun that was used in a crime, etc.